Wanuri Kahiu: For Our Land

-Kahiu's documentary For Our Land documents Nobel Peace Prize laureate Professor Wangari Maathai's story.
+Kahiū's documentary For Our Land documents Nobel Peace Prize laureate Professor Wangari Maathai's story.
 Maathai's filmed biography takes part of a series "The Great Africans" for a South African television channel M-Net.
 The documentary gives voice to the professor's environmental and political activism.
 Although film critic, Kathryn Mara, criticizes some of the "unexplained chronological gaps", she notes that the film present the professor's legacy "in a lively and engaged manner".
 The documentary underscores the "relationship between European colonialism and environmental change" as well as the "intersectionalities" of battling over land with housing developments.

 Rafiki

-Kahiu's 2018 film Rafiki ("Friend") received funding by the Netherlands Film Fund.
+Kahiū's 2018 film Rafiki ("Friend") received funding by the Netherlands Film Fund.
 The production company is Big World Cinema, a South African company supporting young African filmmakers.
-In her interview with Olivier Barlet, Kahiu mentions working with Steven Markovitz, a South African producer, whom she also worked with on her short film Pumzi.
+In her interview with Olivier Barlet, Kahiū mentions working with Steven Markovitz, a South African producer, whom she also worked with on her short film Pumzi.
 She states that "having two people, from two different countries actually makes a project stronger" and helps "grow the industry on the Continent".
 The rest of the production team came from Kenya, France, and the Netherlands.
 Rafiki chronicles the story of two Kenyan girls who fall in love with each other and struggle to navigate this love with their families in a homophobic society.
-In an interview with Olivier Barlet, Kahiu says that she chose to adapt Ugandan author Monica Arac de Nyeko's short story "Jambula Tree", due to its "texture and nuances" in the taboo love story.
+In an interview with Olivier Barlet, Kahiū says that she chose to adapt Ugandan author Monica Arac de Nyeko's short story "Jambula Tree", due to its "texture and nuances" in the taboo love story.
 Homosexuality in Africa has long been debated, but Kahiu tells Olivier Barlet that homophobia is not of the spirit of Ubuntu since it marginalizes people in the community.
-Above all, Kahiu finished her interview with Olivier Barlet by saying that she hopes the upcoming film will portray a "normal love story" that acknowledges the heroic challenges of choosing a "difficult love".
-In addition, Kahiu discusses in an NPR interview with Sacha Pfeiffer how her films are not necessarily meant to be political, how she does not create them for that purpose, but they are "deemed political" because of her race and gender.
+Above all, Kahiū finished her interview with Olivier Barlet by saying that she hopes the upcoming film will portray a "normal love story" that acknowledges the heroic challenges of choosing a "difficult love".
+In addition, Kahiū discusses in an NPR interview with Sacha Pfeiffer how her films are not necessarily meant to be political, how she does not create them for that purpose, but they are "deemed political" because of her race and gender.
 She goes on to lament how unfortunate it is "that sometimes that when two people are in love, the moment that you change the gender and the race of the people in love, it becomes increasingly political" and that is all audiences and critics tend to see.